itsmistad/RedMark/README.md

 ### Usage

-Before running any bash command, ensure that you are `./scripts/`.
+Before running any bash command, ensure that you are in `./scripts/`.
 Valid options for `environment`:
 - `prod`
 - `dev`

+#### Pull from Environment
+> ./get.sh `environment`

+This will switch your `settings_data.json` to your target environment's and download your theme from the Shopify cloud.

+#### Swapping Environments
+> ./swap.sh -f `environment`

+This will switch your `settings_data.json` to your target environment's and keep the code you currently have locally.

 #### Start Live Preview
-> ./start.sh (`environment`)
+> ./start.sh

 This will watch and actively deploy any changes to your local source files.
-The deployment target is the store attached to the optionally specified environment OR your currently mirrored environment.
+The deployment target is your currently mirrored environment.

 #### Deploy to Environment
-> ./deploy.sh (`environment`)
+> ./deploy.sh

-This will build and deploy your local source files to the optionally specified environment OR your currently mirrored environment.
+This will build and deploy your local source files to your currently mirrored environment.
 This is *not* necessary when in live preview.

-#### Pull from Environment
-> ./get.sh `environment`

-This will switch your `settings_data.json` to your target environment's and download your theme from the Shopify cloud.